Blogs

 The marriage usually takes place covertly and so often in these cases family members only find out after the loved ones have passed away.
 However, it is possible to lodge a caveat against a marriage.
 To do this, you usually need to provide your name and address, along with the details of the two persons whose marriage you object and state your grounds for objection.
 In terms of predatory marriage specifically, you would usually need to provide a medical assessment from a GP or medical practitioner outlining their concerns in respect of the persons capacity to marry.

-How can the law be reformed?
+How can the law be reformed to prevent a Predatory Marriage?

 There are a number of ways in which the law needs to be reformed in respect of the elements of predatory marriage.
 The first being that marriage revokes a Will, especially given that the capacity threshold to enter into a marriage is much lower than the capacity required to put a Will in place.
 In addition, there needs to be a requirement that Registrars conduct separate pre-marriage interviews and that they are suitably trained to assess capacity and recognise safeguarding issues.